 One of the more recent acquisitions is the herbarium of Betty Duncan.
 A prolific collector, Duncan amassed a fern collection comprising approximately 1,500 specimens from Australia, New Zealand and the Indian subcontinent.
 These specimens formed the basis of the descriptions in Ferns and allied plants of Victoria, Tasmania and South Australia (1986), which Duncan authored with Golda Isaac.

-MEL's Australian fern collection is fully mounted and databased.
+Royal Botanic Gardens Victoria's Australian fern collection is fully mounted and databased.
 Specimens are filed systematically by family, according to a molecular (DNA)-based classification system (Smith et al. 2006).

 Within each family, specimens are stored alphabetically by genus and species.
 Specimen information for the databased collections can be accessed through Australia's Virtual Herbarium.
 Australian fern type specimens are available for viewing online at JSTOR Global Plants.